Seantheprogrammer93/polygonpayjs/README.md

 1) The first step is to sign up for a [PolygonPay](https://app.polygonpay.com/signup) account and obtain an API key.

 2) The second step is to include the following `<script>` tags in your HTML `<head>`.
-In order to optimize performance you should implement the minified versions of jQuery and polygonpayJS.
+In order to optimize performance you should implement the minified versions of jQuery and polygonpayJS just like the ones below.
 ```html
 <script src="https://cdn.jsdelivr.net/gh/jquery/jquery/dist/jquery.min.js"></script>
 <script src="https://cdn.jsdelivr.net/gh/Seantheprogrammer93/polygonpayjs@v1.0.1-alpha/polygonpay.min.js"></script>